 And I know that your ability to join us probably depends on budget.
 “Can we make it happen this year?”

-But if this is the right time and the right fit for you, we would love to see you there.
+If this is the right time and the right fit for you, we would love to see you there.

 Here's the link with all the details about Conference: